Fine-grained Image Quality Assessment for Perceptual Image Restoration: Experiments

 \subsection{Implementation Details}

-We adopt CLIP ViT-B/16 as the backbone encoder for both degradation-aware feature learning and dual-branch quality prediction.
-Training images are resized to $256 \times 256$ pixels and then randomly cropped to $224 \times 224$ patches.
-The model is trained using the Adam optimizer with cosine annealing scheduling, where the maximum learning rate is set to $5 \times 10^{-6}$, batch size to 64.
-To ensure training stability, we employ scene-aware sampling strategy that groups samples from the same source dataset within each batch. $\lambda_1$ and $\lambda_2$ are set to 5 and 1, respectively.
-The model is trained for 6 epochs using all image pairs from the training set on NVIDIA RTX4090 GPUs.
+We use CLIP ViT-B/16 as the backbone encoder for degradation-aware feature learning and dual-branch quality prediction.
+The model is trained on NVIDIA RTX4090 GPUs using the Adam optimizer with cosine annealing.
+The maximum learning rate is $5 \times 10^{-6}$ and the batch size is 64.
+To ensure training stability, we employ scene-aware sampling that groups samples from the same source dataset within each batch. $\lambda_1$ and $\lambda_2$ are set to 5 and 1, respectively.